lune-lang/prelude/DOC.md

 ```
 (&) a b = { First := a; Second := b; nil }
 ```
-Ordered pairs (also known as tuples) are represented as records with a `First` field and a `Second` field.
+Pairs (also known as tuples) are represented as records with a `First` field and a `Second` field.

 <a name="Prelude.(&)"></a>